 According to the Nankai Report, the local Xinjiang government from where workers are dispatched provides accompanying government officials and "security guards" (保安, bao'an).
-Officials stay with the laborers at their work destination, acting as security guards, managers, and translators-a model described as "centralized management performed by bilingual cadres stationed in the factories" (双语干部驻厂配合

-集中管理, shuangyu ganbu zhuchang peihe jizhong guanli).[68]
+Officials stay with the laborers at their work destination, acting as security guards, managers, and translators-a model described as "centralized management performed by bilingual cadres stationed in the factories" (双语干部驻厂配合 集中管理, shuangyu ganbu zhuchang peihe jizhong guanli).[68]
 Officials "eat and live" together with the laborers and perform Chinese language training at night.

-Figure 10, 11, 12: Transferred laborers receive food from the company cafeteria (10, upper left), eat meals alongside security staff (11, upper right), and are organized to watch "red revolutionary movies" (12, bottom).
+Figure 9, 10: Transferred laborers receive food from the company cafeteria (9, left), and eat meals alongside security staff (10, right).
 According to one company's promotional materials, such care and oversight is designed to "implement the poverty alleviation policy, but also to enable the employees to fully feel the warmth of our company family (Source: Zhong Anbao Industrial Group).